newbold/newbold/README.md

 # Hi! 👋

-I'm currently building [Terminal Land](https://terminal.land), an extremely ambitious multiplayer interactive fiction game.
-If that sounds like your kind of thing, check it out!
-(And please check it out anyway, in case it’s your kind of thing but you just don’t know it yet.)

-Most of my projects can be found in the [Neatnik repositories](https://github.com/neatnik).
+I'm currently building [OMG.LOL] and having a lot of fun while doing it.
+Most of my other projects can be found in the [Neatnik repositories](https://github.com/neatnik) or on [neatnik.net](https://neatnik.net).
+You can view my personal page at [adam.omg.lol](https://adam.omg.lol).